 - Home builders that build new homes rarely choose undesirable locations.

-- An area where new house are being built is usually a sign of a good area to live.
+- An area where new houses are being built is usually a sign of a good area to live.

 - Usually, all the public utilities and services that an average new home buyer would desire are available.

-Important: You should always find the land to build on first and then find home plans to fit it.
+Important: You should always find the land to build on first and then find home plans to fit the land and your budget.

-For more details on buying land to build on, read my Chapter 2 in "Be Your Own House Contractor."
-If you don't have it, you can buy it from your favorite bookstore, or online, or read it for FREE at your local library.
+For more details on buying land to build on, read my Chapter 2 in “Be Your Own House Contractor.”
+If you don’t have it, you can buy it from your favorite bookstore, or online.

 Good Luck, Carl Heldmann